Revisiting Event Study Designs: Robust and Efficient Estimation: Introduction

-Several papers have proposed ways to address these problems, introducing estimators that remain valid when treatment effects can vary arbitrarily \citep{DeChaisemartin2020,Abraham2018,Callaway2018,Marcus2020,Cengiz2019}.\footnote{\citet{Baker2021} provide evidence that using robust, rather than regression-based, estimation matters in published empirical research.} An important limitation of these robust estimators is that their efficiency properties are not known.\footnote{A notable exception is \citet{Marcus2020}, who consider a two-stage generalized method of moments (GMM) estimator and establish its semiparametric efficiency under heteroskedasticity in a large-sample framework with a fixed number of periods.
-However, they find this estimator to be impractical, as it involves many moments, e.g. almost as many as the number of observations in the application they consider. } A key contribution of our paper is to derive a practical, robust and finite-sample efficient estimator from first principles.
+Several papers have proposed ways to address these problems, introducing estimators that remain valid when treatment effects can vary arbitrarily \parencite{DeChaisemartin2020,Abraham2018,Callaway2018,Marcus2020,Cengiz2019}.
+An important limitation of these robust estimators is that their efficiency properties are not known.\footnote{There are three notable exceptions. \textcite{Marcus2020} consider a two-stage generalized method of moments (GMM) estimator and establish its semiparametric efficiency under heteroskedasticity in a large-sample framework with a fixed number of periods.
+However, they find this estimator to be impractical, as it involves many moments, e.g. almost as many as the number of observations in the application they consider.
+Second, \textcite{Roth2021} characterize the efficient DiD estimator which leverages random timing of the treatment, rather than a more conventional parallel trends assumption, as we do.
+Finally, \textcite{harmon_DiD} builds on our framework to characterize the efficiency properties of difference-in-differences estimators when error terms follow a random walk \textemdash{} the opposite case from our benchmark analysis of efficiency which imposes no serial correlation of errors.
+In \ref{subsec:appx-GLS}, we generalize our results to intermediate cases, allowing for models of heteroskedasticity and serial correlation.} A key contribution of our paper is to derive a practical, robust, and finite-sample efficient estimator from first principles.
 We show that this estimator takes a particularly transparent form under unrestricted treatment effect heterogeneity, while our construction also yields efficiency when some restrictions on treatment effects are imposed.
-By clearly separating the testing of underlying assumptions from estimation that imposes them, we simultaneously increase estimation efficiency and avoid pre-testing bias under homoskedasticity.\footnote{This efficiency gain is obtained without stronger assumptions than in \citet{DeChaisemartin2020} and \citet{Abraham2018}. \citet{Callaway2018} restrict pre-trends only for some units and periods, which is technically a weaker assumption (see \citealp{Marcus2020}).} In particular, our estimator uses all pre-treatment periods for imputation, as appropriate under the standard DiD assumptions, while alternative estimators use more limited information; see \ref{subsec:Other-Robust-Est} for a detailed discussion.\footnote{A separate strand of literature has considered design-based inference with event studies, where randomness arises in the treatment assignment and timing, following a known model \citep{Athey2018,Roth2021,Arkhangelsky2019}.
-Our identification and inference approach differs in that we condition on treatment timing and take the panel as given.
-With this approach, we follow \citet{Abadie2014} in focussing on an in-sample estimand, which in our case is a weighted sample average treatment effect for those observations that were actually treated.}
+By clearly separating the testing of underlying assumptions from the estimation step imposing these assumptions, we simultaneously increase estimation efficiency and avoid problems with inference after pre-testing under spherical errors.
+Our estimator uses all pre-treatment periods for imputation, as appropriate under the standard DiD assumptions, while alternative estimators use more limited information.\footnote{This efficiency gain relative to \textcite{DeChaisemartin2020} and \textcite{Abraham2018} is obtained without stronger assumptions.
+The \textcite{Callaway2018} assumptions are also equivalent to ours when there is only one period before any unit is treated and there are no covariates (see \textcite{Marcus2020}).}